littlelibrarian94/hello-world-1/README.md

 Getting started with GitHub : Learning and testing Markdown syntax
 ### Links
-This file was created following instructions from the [Quickstart Hello World guide](https://docs.github.com/en/get-started/quickstart/hello-world), and the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).
+This is my first GitHub repository.
+It was created following instructions from the [Quickstart Hello World guide](https://docs.github.com/en/get-started/quickstart/hello-world), and the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).
 ## Line breaks
 Sample text.
 No line break (previous line did not end with two spaces).